Form AOC 4 Filing | Documents Required | Fees | Due Date | Penalty

 - Profit and loss account,

-- Explanatory notes annexed to the financial statements and statement of change in equity.
+- Explanatory notes are annexed to the financial statements and statement of change in equity.

-Board report along the financial statements needs to be filed for all companies.
-The types of companies such as Private Limited Company, One Person Company, Limited Company etc. They should be presented to government, stakeholders, shareholders etc. during the fiscal year.
+Board report along with financial statements needs to be filed for all companies.
+The types of companies such as Private Limited Companies, One Person Companies, Limited Companies etc. They should be presented to the government, stakeholders, shareholders, etc. during the fiscal year.

 Following is the list of documents that must be filed with AOC-4: